-The assessment considers monopiles, jacket piles and piles for tripod support structure installed by impact driving.
+The assessment considers monopiles, jacket piles and piles for tripod support structures installed by impact driving.

-Where applicable, driven pile installation should be sufficiently robust for penetration of very dense sand layers and/or concentrations of gravels, cobbles and septarian concretions in the subsurface.
+Where applicable, driven pile installation should be sufficiently robust for penetration of very dense sand layers and/or concentrations of gravels and cobbles in the subsurface.